IlMusu/IlMusuEnchantmentsMod/README.md

 1. Leggings Item

 ## DEMONCTION ENCHANTMENT (V)
-The <b>Demonction Enchantment</b> is the only enchantment that is able to protect the user against demonic damage: this applies only to the demonic damage inflicted by the enchantments and not by the demonic enchanting.
+The <b>Demonction Enchantment</b> is the only enchantment that is able to protect the user against demonic damage: this applies only to the demonic damage inflicted by the enchantments and not by demonic enchanting.

 <details>
 <summary><b>Details here</b></summary>